Binary Distillation Process and Systems

 The liquid mixture to be separated is heated to create a vapour.
 The vapour formed is condensed in a condenser and withdrawn as a product.
 As there is no reflex, products of relatively low purities are obtained.

-The part of the vapour returned as a liquid to the distillation unit is called reflux and the operation is called rectification or fractionation.
-The term rectification urinated in the alcohol industry whereas the term fractionation is popular in the petroleum industry.
+The part of the vapor returned as a liquid to the distillation unit is called reflux and the operation is called rectification or fractionation.
+The term rectification is used in the alcohol industry whereas the term fractionation is popular in the petroleum industry.

 Standard methods used in distillation practice are